Tonnie-Exelero/images-app/README.md

-# images-app
+# images-app (WIP)

-This is a sample app that displays images and image creator information.
+This is a React-redux app that displays images and image creator information.

 ## Installation